rbit-sr/Lua-Guide/_Lua guide.md

 ## Querying the leaderboard

-Velo provides a couple of commands that allow you to query runs from the leaderboard.
-These commands send a new request to the leaderboard server and return a unique request ID.
-Once the response comes in, Velo will call the `onReceiveRuns(requestId, runs)` callback, where `requestId` is the request ID returned from the command earlier and `runs` is an array of `RunInfo` tables.
-If the request failed, the `runs` array will be `nil`.
+Velo provides a couple of request commands that allow you to query runs from the leaderboard.
+Just as with `readLine` and `wait`, these commands are best used in combination with `await`.
+They send a new request to the leaderboard server and once the response comes in, will return an array of `RunInfo` tables.
+If the request failed, it will be `nil`.

 ### `RunInfo` table